1950 Assam–Tibet earthquake

-The 1950 Assam–Tibet earthquake, also known as the Assam earthquake, occurred on 15 August and had a moment magnitude of 8.6.
+The 1950 Assam–Tibet earthquake, also known as the Assam earthquake, occurred on 15 August and had a moment magnitude of 8.7.
 The epicentre was located in the Mishmi Hills.
-It is the strongest earthquake ever recorded on land.
+It is one of the strongest earthquakes ever recorded on land.

-Occurring on a Tuesday evening at 7:39 pm Indian Standard Time, the earthquake was destructive in both Assam (India) and Tibet (China), and approximately 4,800 people were killed.
+Occurring on a Tuesday at 7:39 PM Indian Standard Time, the earthquake was destructive in both Assam (India) and Tibet (China), and approximately 4,800 people were killed.
 The earthquake is notable as being the largest recorded quake caused by continental collision rather than subduction, and is also notable for the loud noises produced by the quake and reported throughout the region.

-Geology
+Tectonic setting

+Northeastern India and southern Tibet lie in the frontal part of the zone of collision between the northward moving Indian plate and Eurasia.
+The thrust belt that marks this plate boundary zone is formed of a series of sub-parallel thrust faults.
+The thrust faults in this part of the Himalayas show a rapid lateral change in orientation from SW-NE trending to NW-SE trending in the area of the Namche–Barwa syntaxis.
+To the west the main active part of the thrust belt is the Himalayan (or Main) Frontal Thrust, which joins the Main Himalayan Thrust at depth.
+To the east the active frontal structure is the Mishmi Thrust, which connects to the south with the Naga Thrust and the left-lateral strike-slip Sagaing Fault that together bound the Burma Microplate.

+Past seismicity

 In an attempt to further uncover the seismic history of Northeast India, field studies were conducted by scientists with the National Geophysical Research Institute and Institute of Physics, Bhubaneswar.
-The study discovered signs of soil liquefaction including sills and sand volcanoes inside of at least twelve trenches in alluvial fans and on the Burhi Dihing River Valley that were formed by past seismic activity.
+The study discovered signs of soil liquefaction including sills and sand volcanoes inside at least twelve trenches in alluvial fans and on the Burhi Dihing River Valley that were formed by past seismic activity.
 Radiocarbon dating identified the deposits at roughly 500 years old, which would correspond with a recorded earthquake in 1548.

 Earthquake

-The earthquake occurred in the rugged mountainous areas between the Himalayas and the Hengduan Mountains.
-The earthquake was located just south of the McMahon Line between India and Tibet, and had devastating effects in both regions.
-This great earthquake has a calculated magnitude of 8.6 and is regarded as one of the most important since the introduction of seismological observing stations.

-It was the sixth largest earthquake of the 20th century.
-It is also the largest known earthquake to have not been caused by an oceanic subduction.
-Instead, this quake was caused by two continental plates colliding.